clustertech/cpfs-os/docs/user-guide/build.md

 appropriate if you want to modify CPFS-OS).
 Simply read the Dockerfile closest to your distribution (they are quite simple) and follow the commands.

+The special case is for building CPFS-OS without root in CentOS 6, which is slightly complex because we need to build our own Boost, Botan, and FUSE library.
+Here are some hints:

+  * When configuring such libraries for building, you can use the `--prefix=<prefix>` argument to specify a location other than `/usr` and `/usr/local` to install the resulting files.
+  * When configuring FUSE, you will also need to set these environment variables during configure: `MOUNT_FUSE_PATH`, `UDEV_RULES_PATH` and `INIT_D_PATH`.
+Remove the built `fusermount` afterwards (use the one provided by the system, which has the necessary permissions).
+  * Add the parameter `-DDEP_PREFIX=<prefix>` to the `cmake` command.

+In any case, if you run the unit tests as normal user, you need to ensure that the user has permission to run `fusermount`, and the user can access `/dev/fuse`.